 Coinbase is more like your traditional bank in that you have to trust they will look after your bitcoin for you.
-However the big difference with this wallet is that they also provide you with an easy way to acquire bitcoins if you don’t have any yet.
+However the big difference with this wallet is that they also provide you with an easy way to acquire bitcoins if you don't have any yet.
 You can link your bank account to buy and sell as many bitcoins as you need at any point without having to trust any other third-party sites or marketplaces.
-They also offer apps for your phone, a profile page to help you get paid and merchant tools if you want to accept bitcoin for a business.
+They also offer apps for your phone and many other advanced solutions for business.

 Best Hardware Based Bitcoin Wallet

-This is very different from the rest of the crowd as it is a hardware base wallet so you don’t need to rely on a potentially vulnerable desktop operating system exposed to the internet, or a trust based hosted solution.
+This is very different from the rest of the crowd as it is a hardware base wallet so you don't need to rely on a potentially vulnerable desktop operating system exposed to the internet, or a trust based hosted solution.
 This type of wallet is probably best for those who want long-term portable storage of their bitcoin.
-It can also be used to store Ethereum and there are further integrations on the way.
+It can also be used to store Ethereum and many other cryptoassets.